AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 ***
 ### Manual Setup NVIDIA on Windows

-- Go to Vonovox's <u>[Github Repository](https://github.com/dr87/Vonovox/releases)</u> and download the Latest Stable Release Source Code.
+- Go to Vonovox's [Github Repository](https://github.com/dr87/Vonovox/releases) and download the Latest Stable Release Source Code.

-- You could also *optionally* get access to *Beta* / Early Access versions via <u>[Becoming a Vonovox Supporter (and also gaining Premium Effects)](https://www.patreon.com/dr87/membership)</u> or checking for any Free Versions in the <u>[Vonovox Official Discord Server](https://discord.gg/c9mbMGxEbR)</u>.
+- You could also *optionally* get access to *Beta* / Early Access versions via [Becoming a Vonovox Supporter (and also gaining Premium Effects)](https://www.patreon.com/dr87/membership) or checking for any Free Versions in the [Vonovox Official Discord Server](https://discord.gg/c9mbMGxEbR).
 They may have bugs, fixes or settings/options not explained in the guide yet.

 - After downloading, extract the zip file.
 Open the folder and run `setup.bat`.